inspec/inspec-aws/docs/resources/aws_route53_record_sets.md

 # aws\_route53\_record\_sets

-Use the `aws_route53_record_sets` InSpec audit resource to test properties of a plural Athena Work Groups.
+Use the `aws_route53_record_sets` InSpec audit resource to test properties of multiple AWS Route53 record sets.

-The AWS::Route53::RecordSet resource specifies information about the record that you want to create.
+The `AWS::Route53::RecordSet` resource specifies information about the record that you want to create.

 ## Syntax

 Ensure that a record exists.

-    describe aws_route53_record_sets(hosted_zone_id: 'ResourceId') do
+    describe aws_route53_record_sets(hosted_zone_id: 'HOSTED_ZONE_ID') do
       it { should exist }
     end